 The completed application packet must be received by the Graduate School by program-defined deadlines to insure that the application is given full consideration.
 Be sure to check program requirements closely as some programs only admit students once per year and not all programs have the same deadline for applications.
 Applications will be processed until individual programs notify us that they have reached their deadline or capacity for a given term.

 The Graduate School's Cut-Off Deadline is the last day a paid application of any kind can be submitted for that term.
 This deadline is of primary concern to non-degree applicants and applicants to programs with rolling deadlines.

-A non-refundable application fee of $70 is required for each application submitted.
+A non-refundable application fee of $75 is required for each application submitted.
 Your application is not reviewed by the Graduate School until after your application fee is received.
-To meet a program's application deadline or the Graduate School's cut off deadline, you must submit both the application and fee.
-The online application accepts Visa or Mastercard and is the most efficient means of payment.
-Full-time permanent employees of ECU should not pay the fee; instead select "Pay Later" and contact the Graduate School to request a waiver of the application fee.
+The Payment Portal accepts Visa, Mastercard or Discover only.
 We must emphasize that the application fee cannot be refunded, so be certain you are submitting the correct application before paying the fee.
-If you select the "Pay Later" option you will need to go back later and submit your application fee.
-Visit the U-store link for paying your application fee.

 Submit Transcripts to the Graduate School

 requires official transcripts for all earned post-secondary degrees,

 regardless of when the degree was awarded, and all post-secondary course